-Music is not the only art-related subject Anton was interested in.
-His appreciation for “the craft of filmmaking” inspired him to learn about film history, starting from the very beginning, with black and white Dziga Vertov movies.
+Music is not the only subject Anton was interested in.
+His appreciation for what he called “the craft of filmmaking” inspired him to learn about film history, starting from the very beginning, with black and white Dziga Vertov movies.
 At the same time, he used the same method with everything he approached, whether it was film, music, photography or even life itself.
 After studying and observing a subject and learning all there was to know about it, he created something of his own, aiming for the best and even “shaping” others, in Kristen Stewart‘s words.
 J.J.Abrams remembers Anton “challenging all of [them] to be as good as he was”, and, with all we learn about him in Price’s film, it’s not hard to see why.

 All the pieces of Anton Yelchin’s life that Love, Antosha is made of, from journal entries and childhood tapes to interviews and various recordings, have been mainly collected and pierced together by his parents.
-The film shows a variety of clips of young Anton playing while being recorded by his parents, together with photos from key moments of his childhood, letters and e-mails to his mother which he used to sign, of course, with “Love, Antosha”, together with more or less personal journal entries and handwritten notes that chronicle subjects varying from his film education to his first kiss.
-Yet, the fact that Anton’s parents’ presence is (understandably) very much tangible in the film does not make Love, Antosha a soppy film, nor does it make it a biased potrait of the actor.
+The film shows a variety of clips of young Anton playing while being recorded by his mum and dad, together with photos from key moments of his childhood, letters and e-mails to his mother which he used to sign, of course, with “Love, Antosha“, together with more or less personal journal entries and handwritten notes that chronicle subjects varying from his film education to his first kiss.
+Yet, the fact that Anton’s parents’ presence is (understandably) very much tangible in the film does not make Love, Antosha a soppy film, nor does it turn it into a biased potrait of the actor.
 If anything, all those personal, tasteful memories help us get to know the real Anton with a kind of authenticity and earnestness that are often lost in documentaries of this kind.

-Anton Yelchin’s life hasn’t always been very easy, and his dad reveals that he often used to associate himself with Scorsese‘s Taxi Driver protagonist, Travis Bickle, a character his father defines as a “lost in the world person”.
+Anton Yelchin’s life hasn’t always been easy, and his dad reveals that he often used to associate himself with Scorsese‘s Taxi Driver protagonist, Travis Bickle, a character his father defines as a “lost in the world person”.
 Love, Antosha explores the actor’s death in a very delicate, respectful way, by choosing to concentrate on Yelchin’s life.
 In fact, something quite extraordinary happens as we watch the movie and listen to memories and tales from childhood friends, directors and fellow actors (Jodie Foster, Anthony Hopkins, Simon Pegg, Zachary Quinto, Guillermo del Toro, Frank Langella, Jennifer Lawrence and Martin Landau, to name a few): in a way we cannot quite grasp, we come to feel genuine affection towards “Antosha”.

 Love, Antosha is now streaming on AppleTV, Prime Video and Vimeo in the U.S., and will be released on DVD in January.
 Click here to preorder it on Giant Interactive, here to buy it on Amazon and here to find out about Anton’s photography book.